If you have secured debt and unsecured debt that you cannot repay, a PIA could be the right choice for you.

 Just like any other professional providing a service, a PIP may charge a consultation fee in order to determine if you are eligible to apply.
 After that, any PIP fees are usually built into the PIA repayment plan.

-If you are in arrears on your home mortgage you could be eligible for a free PIP consultation under a State-funded scheme, called Abhaile.
+If you are in home mortgage arrears you could be eligible for a free PIP consultation under a State-funded scheme, called Abhaile.

 View details on the Abhaile scheme

 Download our list of Personal Insolvency Practitioners participating in the Abhaile scheme

 There is no application fee as the ISI has waived its fees.

 First, arrange to meet with a Personal Insolvency Practitioner (PIP).
 Part of a network of qualified professional advisors regulated by the ISI, each PIP is an expert in debt advice, so don’t feel embarrassed about your situation; they can and want to help you reach a solution.
 They will assess your options and prepare a tailored solution that best suits your needs.

 PIPs are located around the country and contact details can be found here or by calling the ISI’s information line 076 106 4200.

 View contact details of PIPs participating in the Back on Track campaign

 View more information on what a PIP can do for you.